The High Cost of the 'Standard' Dynamics 365 Implementation

 Change Management and the Human Element

-ERP implementation change management is where the most technically sound projects quietly fall apart, not because the software failed, but because the people using it never truly got on board.
+Change management is where the most technically sound projects quietly fall apart, not because the software failed, but because the people using it never truly got on board.

 As Mavim notes, the #1 reason a Dynamics 365 implementation might fail is a lack of focus on the people using it.
 That's a damning indictment of an industry that still defaults to measuring success in deployment timelines and budget adherence rather than actual adoption rates.
 Understanding the product is crucial for setting realistic, measurable goals and ensuring alignment with business processes.